Skip to main content

 CVE-2025-54135 and CVE-2025-54136

-Both vulnerabilities were patched in Cursor v1.3.9 (August 2025).
-CurXecute (CVSS 8.6) allowed remote code execution via malicious MCP servers.
-MCPoison used prompt injection to hijack agent commands.
-The root cause in both: a cloud-brokered MCP architecture that trusts remote servers.
+Both vulnerabilities were disclosed in August 2025 and patched by Cursor.
+CurXecute (CVE-2025-54135) used malicious project files to achieve remote code execution.
+MCPoison (CVE-2025-54136) exploited the MCP server attack surface.
+The root cause in both: a cloud-brokered architecture that trusts remote servers.
 Local-first tools without a cloud broker do not have this attack surface.

 The credit-burn math

 Cursor Pro ($20/mo) moved from 500 fixed requests to a credit model in June 2025.
 Heavy agent sessions burn credits fast.
 Power users hit the ceiling in under two weeks.
 The next tier is $60/month (Pro+), then $200/month (Ultra).
+Bugbot (PR review) launched as a separate $40/user/month add-on on top of that.
 Bodega One has no credits, no tiers, no ceiling -- because everything runs on your hardware.

 Air-gap mode